snowyaya/Coding-Practice/README.md

 ```
 Taking into account the complexity of the above two parts in the merge sort algorithm, we conclude that the overall time complexity of merge sort is **O(NlogN)**.

-The space complexity of the merge sort algorithm is **O(N)**, where {N}N is the length of the input list, since we need to keep the sublists as well as the buffer to hold the merge results at each round of merge process.
+The space complexity of the merge sort algorithm is **O(N)**, where N is the length of the input list, since we need to keep the sublists as well as the buffer to hold the merge results at each round of merge process.